TeamREPENTOGON/REPENTOGON/docs/docs/LayerState.md

 ___
 ### SetWrapSMode () {: aria-label='Functions' }
 #### void SetWrapSMode ( int Mode ) {: .copyable aria-label='Functions' }
+Sets the wrap mode for the `x` coordinate.
+See [this website](https://open.gl/textures) for a general overview.

+???+ info "Info"
+  Enums for these are pending.

 ___
 ### SetWrapTMode () {: aria-label='Functions' }
 #### void SetWrapTMode ( int Mode ) {: .copyable aria-label='Functions' }
+Sets the wrap mode for the `y` coordinate.
+See [this website](https://open.gl/textures) for a general overview.

+???+ info "Info"
+  Enums for these are pending.

 ___